← Back to Blog

 Task Language / Stack Why

-Real-time signal orchestration Node.js Non-blocking async I/O — concurrent calls to 12 models at once
+Real-time signal orchestration Node.js Non-blocking async I/O — concurrent model calls at once

-ML model inference Python scikit-learn, LightGBM, PyTorch — mature, best-in-class ML ecosystem
+ML model inference Python industry-standard Python ML libraries — mature, best-in-class ML ecosystem

-Sequence modeling PyTorch Mamba State-of-the-art long-range dependency modeling for market sequences
+Sequence modeling sequence models State-of-the-art long-range dependency modeling for market sequences

-Regime detection Python HMM, fractal analysis, anomalous diffusion — statistical foundations
+Regime detection Python statistical regime analysis — statistical foundations

 Frontend UI React Reactive component model — fast, declarative, easy to test